tangentsoft/pidp8i/doc/OS-images.md

-The Raspbian OS images you can download from [the PiDP-8/I development site][1] install to an SD card in the same way as the [official Raspbian images][2].
-The [installation guide][3] published by the Raspberry Pi Foundation therefore applies just as well to our PiDP-8/I software images.
+The Raspbian OS images you can download from [the PiDP-8/I development site][1] are based on the [official Raspbian images][2], so the Raspberry Pi Foundation’s [installation guide][3] applies just as well to our PiDP-8/I software images.
 I particularly like using the Etcher method, even on a POSIX system, since it can write the SD card directly from the Zip file, without requiring that you unpack the `*.img` file within first.

 You will need to use a 2 GB or larger SD card.